florin721/technical-assessment/README.md

 ![alt text](image-12.png)    <br>

- You should be able to see an Application Load Balancer named k8s-load-balancer, please copy the DNS name.
+ You should be able to see an Application Load Balancer named k8s-load-balancer, please copy the DNS name.   <br>

-Once you have copied the DNS name, enter it in your browser:
+Once you have copied the DNS name, enter it in your browser:    <br>

 ![alt text](image-13.png)    <br>

-After giving 5 minutes to the target groups to register, you can follow the ALB DNS in your browser ,  you will be able to see the Hello World application with a 200 response:
+After giving 5 minutes to the target groups to register, you can follow the ALB DNS in your browser ,  you will be able to see the Hello World application with a 200 response:   <br>

 ![alt text](image-14.png)    <br>

-If you are not able to see the above, please monitor the target group attached to the ALB:
+If you are not able to see the above, please monitor the target group attached to the ALB:   <br>

 ![alt text](image-15.png)    <br>

-Please Ensure All registered targets have a Healthy status:
+Please Ensure All registered targets have a Healthy status:     <br>

 ![alt text](image-16.png)    <br>

-If they do not have a Healthy Status, please consider Degistering them and registering them as targets again on port 30080.
+If they do not have a Healthy Status, please consider Degistering them and registering them as targets again on port 30080.   <br>

-If you have any issue running this exercise please contact me.
+If you have any issue running this exercise please contact me.   <br>